Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Original styles tailored to the unique situations of Minamiaizu

-Outer shell: Breathable, lightweight, and easy to move in.
+Outer shell: Excellent breathability and lightness, with a silhouette that allows for easy movement.
 Reasonably priced.
-The size is suitable for Japanese people.
-I'm 164cm tall and wear size M.
+The sizing is suitable for Japanese people.
+I'm 164cm tall and wear a size M.

-Mid layer: Thin fleece makes it easy to layer.
+Mid-layer: Thin fleece, making it easy to layer.

-Base layer: The hooded base layer is not too thick and windproof, making it useful as a balaclava.
+Base layer: The hooded base layer is not too thick, blocks wind well, and is also useful as a balaclava.

 Instead of an R1 Free mid-layer, I layer a Capilene Hoody as a base layer with an even thinner Capilene (March-April)